strangerstudios/paid-memberships-pro/CONTRIBUTE.md

 * For bug fixes, checkout the latest versioned branch of the PMPro repository (e.g. 1.9).
 * For new features and enhancements, checkout the DEV branch of the PMPro respository.
 * Make the changes to your forked repository
+  * Make sure to pull in any "upstream" changes first.
+  	* Use `git remote add upstream https://github.com/strangerstudios/paid-memberships-pro.git` to set the upstream repo
+	* Use `git checkout dev` then `git merge upstream/dev` to pull in the latest updates on dev.
   * Ensure you stick to the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards) (even though much of the PMPro code does not currently)
 * When committing, reference your issue (if present) and include a note about the fix
 * Push the changes to your fork